Candles

 Reusing candle jars

-Save your candle jars for uses around the home
+Save your candle jars for use around the home

-Many of us will be very mindful of throwing away items and doing damage to our environment so this is a great way to do our bit for the world.
+Many of us are mindful of throwing away items and damaging our environment, so this is a great way to do our bit for the world.
+Recreating something else from a candle jar will keep the home tidy and make finding things much more accessible than in drawers.

 Reusing candle jars